deatil/larke-jwt/README.md

 var_dump($token->verify($signer, $key2)); // true, because the key is the same
 ```

-### RSA and ECDSA
+### RSA, ECDSA and EdDSA

-RSA and ECDSA signatures are based on public and private keys so you have to generate using the private key and verify using the public key:
+RSA, ECDSA and EdDSA signatures are based on public and private keys so you have to generate using the private key and verify using the public key:

 ```php
 use DateTimeImmutable;